ryandhasgit/Comedy/Headlines/Moved.md

 i’m tupac and it turs out i’m pretty fucking dead #news

 i wont rest until every sports commercial features kevin hart #sports

+there are hot ethcnically non-monogmous milfs in your area

+our software is still broken but it looks cooler now